Human API

 Humans Send Text Only

 Humans can only send text messages.
-Event types (tool_call, tool_result, thought, error) are agent-generated during task execution.
+Event types (tool_call, tool_result, thought, error, task) are agent-generated during task execution.

 Agent Registration

-When a human registers an external agent via POST /me/agents/register:
+When a human registers a remote agent via POST /me/agents/register:

 - An agent is created (owned by the human)